aheck/reflectrpc/README.md

 Both results are as expected.
 You can send back your own errors over JSON-RPC in a controlled manner but internal errors are hidden from the client.

+## Licensing ##

+ReflectRPC is licensed under the very liberal MIT license

 ## Contact ##

 Andreas Heck <<aheck@gmx.de>>